jakestutzman/markapdf/readme.markdown

 block.
 When you instantiate the HTML::Book object, just pass in the language for the book and that is what will be used throughout.

-Within the book/layout/stylesheets/highlight/ are a bunch of CSS files for doing code highlighting.
-You can add these to the book/layout/template.html HEAD part so that when you create your HTML version of the book, you have the appropriate CSS file included for Code Highlighting.
+	require 'html'
+	book = HTML::Book.new('code_lang' => "ruby")
+	book.create

+When choosing what Stylesheet you'll want to use for highlighting, take a look in the book directory: book/layout/stylesheets/highlight/ and choose one.
+You'll need to add it to the template file's (book/layout/template.html) head.

 Also, you can add additional CSS to the HTML template to provide a more personalized version of your book/documenation.
 The template.html file is a starter Template that you can customize for your own needs.
-Keep in mind that the template.html file needs to keep the same filename because the HTML::Book creator will be looking for it to add the Markdown files to.
+Keep in mind that the template.html file needs to keep the same filename because the HTML::Book creator will be looking for it to add the Markdown/Textile files to.

 ## Creating an HTML Book

 First thing you need to do is create some Chapters in book/layout/chapters/ directory.
-Make sure to name your chapters, 001_Title.markdown.
+Make sure to name your chapters, 001_Title.markdown or 001_Title.textile.
 Using the 001 prefix will allow for proper ordering of your chapters.

-In the book/layout/template.html, make sure to include your CSS so you can customize the look of your book.
-Also, if you have code, make sure to include the CSS for it as well, which is located in book/layout/stylesheets/highlight.

 Any CSS you add yourself (not the highlight CSS) should be placed in book/layout/stylesheets/ directory.
 When a PDF version is created, the parser runs through this directory to include any CSS files it finds.

-Currently, integrating Thor to use as our creator for HTML and PDF versions of our book.
+Just like the chapter naming, you'll need to do the same for the CSS files.
+This is so you can have the CSS loaded in the proper order. e.g. Say you have a reset.css file that you want loaded first to reset browser defaults.

+*Currently, I do not have this bundled as a gem.
 Until then, you can created an HTML version from the Terminal:

 	require 'lib/html'
-	book = HTML::Book.new('book_location' => "book/", 'bookname' => "MyBook",
-												'code_css' => "amy", 'code_lang' => "ruby")
+	book = HTML::Book.new('book_location' => "book/", 'bookname' => "MyBook", 'code_css' => "amy", 'code_lang' => "ruby")
 	book.create

-The option hash is optional.
+The hash is optional.
 If you do not pass in any arguments, just make sure to be above the book root directory.

 The newly created book will be located: book/output/